 Budgeting is an essential part of student life, as it enables you to enjoy the college experience without affecting your financial situation in the long run.
 Whether you look at which store you buy your groceries from, or consider if you really need that latest bit of tech, there are lots of ways you can limit your spending at college to live within your budget.

 Get a student credit card

-Giving a student a credit card may seem like a recipe for disaster, but they’re actually incredibly useful tools for building a credit score whilst at college.
+Giving a student a credit card may seem like a recipe for disaster, but they’re actually incredibly useful tools for building a credit score while at college.
 Many banks have tailored credit cards specifically for students, and when used responsibly, they can help to cover the costs of daily living, whilst also building your credit score in the background.